spencertipping/bipolar/sanity.md

 # I don't believe in sanity
-I believe in _in_sanity, but I don't believe that there's intrinsic value in the mythos we create around the "sane mind".
+I believe in _insanity,_ but I don't believe that there's intrinsic value in the mythos we create around the "sane mind".
 I do believe there's value in being consistent and well-reasoned.
-I've collected some thought experiments that inform my belief that "sanity" as we understand it is either rare or absent.
+I've collected some thought experiments that inform my belief that the sanity we assign to the neurotypical mind is either rare or absent.

-To make this page easier to follow, I put quotes around culturally-normative "sanity" when it's otherwise ambiguous.

 ## Why I care
-"Sanity" is often held up as the desired endpoint of medical treatment.
-This could be xenophobia that undervalues neurodiversity, but I prefer to see it as a negligent overvaluation of neurotypical thought.
+Neurotypicality is often held up as the desired endpoint of medical treatment.
+This could be xenophobia that undervalues neurodiversity, but I prefer to see it as a blind overvaluation of neurotypical thought.
 "Normal" is confused with "functional" despite its many shortcomings.

 When considering medication, my goal was never to converge to the set of blindnesses and limitations that typify normative sanity.
 Some of my neuroatypicalities were maladaptive, but I also had strengths.
 Not every deviation was a problem.